Haptein/BoostNote.Next-md-export/README.md

 # BoostNote.Next-md-export
-Script to export complete BoostnoteNext local storages at once.
+Script to export complete BoostnoteNext local storages at once as markdown directories.

 ```